Table of contents

 Receiving your sentiment analysis results

 When it comes to stock market, time is of the essence.
-You have to know about new comments right away.
+You have to know about new comments and their sentiments right away.

 Brand24 offers three types of notifications: